OfficeDev/office-js-docs-pr/docs/outlook/outlook-on-send-addins.md

 #### Manage the on-send policy

 By default, the on-send policy is disabled.
 Administrators can enable the on-send policy by ensuring the user's group policy setting **Disable send when web extensions can't load** is set to **Enabled**.
 To disable the policy for a user, the administrator should set it to **Disabled**.
-To manage this policy setting, you can do the following.
+To manage this policy setting, you can do the following:

 1. Download the latest [Administrative Templates tool](https://www.microsoft.com/download/details.aspx?id=49030).
 1. Open the Local Group Policy Editor (**gpedit.msc**).